ellyofreitas/default-dev-environment-js/AFTERSCRIPT.md

 ### VsCode

-Install the "Settings Sync" extension, install your extensions and configure the setup, after using the settings synchronization to save your configuration, other times.
+Download the "Settings sync" extension.
+Install your extensions and configure the environment in vscode and use "Settings Synchronization" to save your configuration, for other times.